-Verified source brief
+Verified source report

 What does a woman swimming in urine tell us about the state of the world?
 Lots! – Venice Biennale review

 The theme of earth’s biggest art extravaganza – spiritual rest – felt wildly wrong for our crisis-hit planet.
 Thank goodness for the pavilions, from fake babies to hi-tech sperm banks to a chocolate Russell Crowe It was almost over before it even started.
 This year’s Venice Biennale has been tearing itself apart for months: countries not showing up, artists getting fired, exhibitions being cancelled, funding getting pulled.
-There were petitions and protests months before a painting was on the wall.
+There were petitions and protests months before a painting was on a wall.
 The jury quit in the days leading up to the opening, then Iran quit, then the European Commission quit.
-There were protests against Israel and Russia during the preview, artists went on strike, and artworks were replaced with installations of Palestinian flags.
-The whole thing was a massive mess of conflicting politics, personal tragedy and unresolvable ideological differences from the very be
+There were protests against Israel and Russia during the preview, artists went on strike and artworks were replaced with installations of Palestinian flags.
+The whole thing was a massive mess of conflicting politics, personal tragedy and unresolvable ideological differences from the very begin

-This source-linked brief summarizes publisher-provided metadata and links to the original report.
+This source-cited VINI report links to the original publisher record.
 VINI does not republish third-party article bodies without rights clearance.
 1 source listed.

 Source links